 This independent academic report (2021) assesses the safety of approaches that FMCG companies may use to do this.

-In it, eight different approaches – ranging from conventional recycling to incineration – are assessed according to their impact on the environment; public and occupational health; and commercial prevalence and maturity.
+In it, eight different approaches – ranging from conventional reprocessing to incineration – are assessed according to their impact on the environment; public and occupational health; and commercial prevalence and maturity.
 It also includes further assessment of the suitability of these approaches in low- and middle-income countries, including the risk that they may be operated below safety standards.

-While the primary audience of the resource is the decision-makers at FMCG companies and support activists seeking to influence them, it may also be a useful resource for other actors involved in implementing these approaches in low- and middle-income countries.
+While the primary audience of the resource is the decision-makers at FMCG companies and activists seeking to influence them, it may also be a useful resource for other actors involved in implementing these approaches in low- and middle-income countries.